AntonOlav/ev-charging-infrastructure/README.md

 6. **Main_Folder/4.Data_Analysis**: In this section, you will find our cost calculations for meeting infrastructure requirements, as well as the procedures for conducting sensitivity analyses.

 7. **Main_Folder/Visualizations/QGIS_Files**: This folder contains GEOJSON files of charging stations, traffic registration points and the simplified network.
-Can be imported into QGIS for further processing.
+The files can be imported into QGIS for further processing.

 Each folder also contains the necessary data files for executing the code files.